n8gray/QLColorCode/ReadMe.txt

 uncompress it somewhere, then make a symbolic link to that location from ./highlight

-You'll also need to apply the highlight-2.6.6-getConfDir.diff patch.
+You'll also need to apply the relevant patch-highlight-*.diff patches.
 After that you should be able to build as usual from Xcode.

 As an aside, by changing colorize.sh you can use this plugin to render any file